aaronlrv/project-flux/README.md

 ## How to Use

-Use the Github pages environment and view the latest deployment of the project
+Access through this link https://aaronlrv.github.io/project-flux/ or view the latest github pages deployment of the project

 ## Tech/ Framework Used
 <p align="left">